becamorin20/Group-16/docs/final.md

 Possible values include $${0,1,2,3}$$.
 This allows our agent to know the general position of each zombie relative to him/her.
 They do not keep track of the agents position since the agent is always at the center.

+We also modify out middly dynamic BF, _p5_, to add a constant $$0.5$$ if a wall is in it's region.
+This means that the possible values for this BF are $${0,0.5,1,1.5,2,2.5,3,3.5}$$, instead of $${0,1,2,3}$$.
+These modifications give our agent another advantage by letting him know if he is getting too close to a wall and boxing him/her self in.

 This can be seen in the figure below.
 <div align="center"><img src="//raw.githubusercontent.com/becamorin20/Zombie-Maze-Land/master/docs/images/dynamic_bfs.png" width="600"></div>
 **Figure 2**: Images of 9 dynamic partitions as basis functions.
 Green spot indicates position of agent.
 Red spots indicate position of zombies.

-<br><br>

-#### 9 Dynamic Basis Functions with walls
-These BFs are the nearly identical to the original 9 dynamic BFs (figure 2), except we try to incorporate a sense of proximity to the wall in our agent.
-We do this by modifying our middle dynamic BF, _p5_, to add a constant $$0.5$$ if a wall is in it's region.
-This means that the possible values for this BF are $${0,0.5,1,1.5,2,2.5,3,3.5}$$, instead of $${0,1,2,3}$$.

-These modifications give our agent another advantage by letting him know if he is getting too close to a wall and boxing him/her self in.

 <br><br>